ctrlfaith/ctrlfaith/README.md

 Go ahead and dive into my projects and repositories.
 I have fun learning and creating software, and I'm always enthusiastic about learning from the community.

-If you're searching for a motivated intern or want to talk tech,
+If you're looking for a motivated developer/tester or want to talk tech,
 I'd love to hear from you!

 </div>